 Pre-submission of your PhD thesis

-100 days before submission of your PhD thesis, you and your main supervisor will receive an invitation to complete a pre-submission form (see Forms & Guidelines) and submit it to the Graduate School Secretariat with the purpose of appointing an assessment committee.
+100 days before submission of your PhD thesis, you and your main supervisor will receive an invitation to complete an online pre-submission form.
+The online form must be submitted to the Graduate School with the purpose of appointing an assessment committee.
 You must also enclose a short summary of the thesis (maximum of 2 pages).

-- A list of completed courses (please make sure that the Graduate School has registered all your courses - if you have attended PhD courses that are not offered by the Graduate School, we aren't automatically informed, please send a copy of your course certificate to firstname.lastname@example.org.
+A list of completed courses (please make sure that the Graduate School has registered all your courses - if you have attended PhD courses that are not offered by the Graduate School, we are not automatically informed, please send a copy of your course certificate to firstname.lastname@example.org.

 Based on the information you send in this e-mail, the Head of the Graduate School will prepare a statement regarding the PhD student´s compliance with the PhD requirements.

 The Graduate School will send the thesis and attachments to the assessment committee by e-mail.

 Please note!
 As soon as possible after the submission of your PhD thesis, your main supervisor is responsible for arranging a preliminary date for a public defence of the thesis and to inform the Graduate School Secretariat of this date.

 In accordance with the PhD Executive Order, the defence must be held no later than three months after the submission of the PhD thesis.
 The timing should be agreed as soon as possible, as it can be difficult to find a date within the time limit that suits all the involved parties.

 If the PhD assessment committee recommends revision of the thesis, a new defence date will be arranged.